Skip to main content

 • Doc category: If you have Discoverable by anyone turned on, this will determine under which category your doc appears in the gallery.

-6. Open the Appearance menu to put the final visual touches on your doc.
+5. Next, open the Appearance menu to adjust the visual details of your doc.

 1. Doc cover photo: Toggle this on to show the first page’s cover photo in your published doc.